Travel guide

 How much data to estimate for a road trip

-For a one-week road trip with normal use (maps, messaging, some social media, and browsing), 5 to 10 GB per person is usually enough.
-If you're sharing the connection with the entire caravan or watching videos at night, upgrade to a larger or top-up plan.
+For a one-week road trip with normal use (maps, messaging, some social media and browsing), 5 to 10 GB per person is usually sufficient.
+If you're sharing the connection with the whole caravan or watching videos at night, upgrade to a larger or top-up plan.

-GPS and maps are key on a motorhome trip, and although Google Maps uses little data for navigation, constant searching for routes, gas stations, and areas adds up.
+GPS and maps are the main protagonists on a motorhome trip, and although Google Maps uses little data for navigation, constant searching for routes, gas stations, and rest areas adds up.
 If the entire caravan also connects to the hotspot for social media or series, consumption skyrockets.
 This table gives you a realistic reference.

 Travel profile Usage Data per week

-1 person, basic use Maps, WhatsApp, some social media About 5 GB
+1 person, basic use Maps, WhatsApp, some social media Around 5 GB

 Couple sharing hotspot Maps, social media, some series 10-15 GB